docandrew/CuBit/README.md

 [-] More formal proofs of kernel correctness
     [ ] Preventing race conditions - may not be feasible outside of Ravenscar profile, which doesn't really apply to us.
-[-] Implement more of the Ada standard library, especially for Tasks.
+[-] Implement more of the Ada standard library

 TODO: Usermode/Shell
 --------------------